 More articles to inspire you to travel to Vietnam

 Where To Stay in Hanoi

-During our time in Hanoi we stayed in three properties:
+During our time in Hanoi we stayed in two properties:

 Travelling Around Asia

 For the latest fares and schedules on buses, trains and ferries throughout Asia we use 12goAsia – click here for more information.